Endometrial Polyps Specialists in New York, NY

 How are endometrial polyps treated?

-Vigilant waiting.
 Sometimes endometrial polyps will not need any invasive treatment and will simply go away on their own.
+Small asymptomatic polyps are the most likely to resolve spontaneously.
 Your doctor will advise you on whether or not vigilant waiting is a suitable course of action.

-Surgery.
-While an invasive method that requires both a preparation and recovery period, surgically removing endometrial polyps is the most thorough approach.
-Polyps can be removed at the same time as diagnoses and uses techniques that will not leave any external scaring.
+While an invasive method requires both a preparation and recovery period, surgically removing endometrial polyps is the most thorough approach.
+Polyps can be removed at the same time as diagnoses and uses techniques that will not leave any external scarring.

 Should you worry if you have endometrial polyps?